LittleD3092/My-Vault/Probability/Continuity of Probability Function.md

 \lim_{n \rightarrow \infty} f(x_n) = f(\lim_{n \rightarrow \infty} x_n)
 $$

-For probability function, there are two convergent sequence:
+For probability function, there are two convergent sequence, listed below.
+In the notes listed below, there are proofs that prove each of them is continuous.

 - [[Increasing Sequence of Events]]
 - [[Decreasing Sequence of Events]]